Jacek Malczewski — Self-Portrait with a Hyacinth

 Shaped By

-• Arnold Böcklin — the Swiss Symbolist's dark mythological allegories and dreamlike figure combinations were a primary model for Malczewski's own symbolic figures
+• Arnold Böcklin — the Swiss Symbolist's dark mythological allegories, dreamlike figure combinations, and treatment of Death as a physical presence were the primary model for Malczewski's own symbolic figures

-• Pre-Raphaelites — the English movement's detailed, jewel-like surface and literary symbolism influenced the decorative quality of Malczewski's work
+• Pre-Raphaelites — the English movement's detailed surfaces, literary symbolism, and fusion of the real with the supernatural influenced the decorative intensity of Malczewski's mature canvases

 Went On to Influence

-• He defined the visual language of Polish Symbolism and established mythology and allegory as vehicles for national political expression in Polish art
+• Malczewski defined the visual language of Polish Symbolism and established allegory as a vehicle for national political expression, a model adopted by subsequent generations of Polish painters

 Timeline